chark/scriptable-events/Documentation~/README.md

 A more concrete example of this can be seen in [Events With Arguments] sample.

-### With Code
+### Raising With Code
-When raising events with arguments through code, it is also recommended to use [Unity Event] fields.
+When raising events with arguments with code, it is also recommended to use [Unity Event] fields.
 However, in this case you'll also need to specify the argument type:
 ```cs
 using UnityEngine;
 using UnityEngine.Events;